Traveling to Kenya in The New Normal

-To help you plan your holiday to Kenya, you can get in touch with one of our Kenya specialists who can help you plan your bespoke safari as well as advise you further on what you need to know about travelling to Kenya in the ‘new normal’ in the event you have need further clarification apart from the listed points below :
+To assist you in planning your trip to Kenya, contact one of our Kenya experts, who can assist you in planning your bespoke safari as well as provide additional details on what you need to know about traveling to Kenya in the ‘new normal’ if you require additional clarity beyond the points mentioned below:

 1. What are the current entry requirements for Kenya?

 To be allowed entry into Kenya, all passengers must have a negative PCR result that is less than 96 hours old from the time the test was taken until their arrival.
 On arrival, all passengers will be checked for Covid symptoms

 2. Will I need to Quarantine in Kenya before I can enjoy my Holiday?
 If so, how long?

 If you do not have any signs of COVID-19, you will not be asked to quarantine upon arrival; however, even if you are transiting, you must complete a mandatory COVID-19 Travelers Health Surveillance Form online prior to travel.
 After submitting the form, a QR code will be produced, which must be submitted to port health officials before proceeding to Immigration.
 Passengers who do not have a negative COVID-19 test will be returned to their embarkation point by the airline, or if approved by Port Health, will be put in mandatory quarantine at government-designated facilities (which includes a list of approved hotels).

 3. Are there any Restrictions on what I can do and where I can Visit Kenya?